At Ohio Valley University, we seek

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
 Primary academic abilities assessed include the students' ability to read and understand the texts assigned as evidenced by homework and pop quiz grades, and the mastery of the material learned as evidenced by the major exams.

-Your grade for the class will be based on three major exams (including a comprehensive final exam), attendance and participation, maps and essays, questions from pop quizzes over the reading, and collected homework.
-Three maps and three essays are assigned; five of the six are required; one is extra credit.
-The maps (explained below) and the two-page typed essays can be done for two points each.
-The typed essay will be graded as full (50 or more lines = 1 point) or partial (less than 50 lines = .5 points) and mere summary (.5 points) or thoughtful interaction (1 point), although essays that do not address an assigned topic can be turned back as not completed.
-The essays should be written in your own words, not copied from a source.
-Write on each of the following three topics: 1) an introduction to the Pentateuch; 2) an introduction to the books of history; and 3) an introduction to the books of wisdom and prophecy.
-One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers; set line spacing to exactly 24 points) with 1" margins.
+Your grade for the class will be based on three major exams (including a comprehensive final exam), attendance and participation, maps and oral stories, questions from pop quizzes over the reading, and collected homework.
+Three maps and three oral story reports are assigned; five of the six are required; one map (and perhaps a fourth story) is extra credit.
+The maps (explained below) and the oral story reports are done for two points each.
+Students will be assigned three or four stories from the Old Testament to present orally to the class.
+The oral presentation count up to two points each.
+Stories should contain enough details that will help the class remender the stories and the details within them.
 Exam questions can come from the lectures or assigned readings from either those assigned in class or the Old Testament.
 The final exam will cover material from the whole course.

 Ten points will be given for attendance and participation.
 One point will be deducted for each class hour missed (counting each class as 1 hour), including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace hours will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace hours will be applied first to excused absences.